cluelesselectrostar/elec40004-2019-q3-portfolio-ytc19-private-forked/q3/s3/instructions.md

 Submission
 ----------

-The due date is at the end of the mid-term week: Fri 14th Feb at 22:00.
+Updated as per lecture: the due date due just after the mid-term week: Mon 17th Feb at 22:00.

 Submission of the portfolio is via github - the contents of your `private` portfolio repository will be pulled, and then the state of the